From Global Empire to Global Hub

 The diplomatic network can play a critical role in forging a solution.
 The blockages to tackling climate change are neither technology nor policy.
 From renewables and nuclear power to carbon capture and storage, technology exists or is emerging to take the carbon out of energy production.
 From the EU emissions trading scheme to regulation and taxation, we have the policy tools to put a price on carbon and drive investment in green energy.

 What we lack are the political conditions in some of the major countries to agree to urgent and ambitious measures at Copenhagen next year, including legally binding targets to cut global emissions quickly.
 Changing those conditions is a mission for the UK’s diplomatic network.
 And it is a priority for our engagement within the EU, where the forthcoming EU-Latin America and Caribbean Summit represents a great opportunity to forge a strategic partnership on climate change and poverty reduction.
+International Institutions

 The fourth and final challenge is different from the first three: it is about developing effective international institutions.